Home Warranty vs Home Insurance: What's the Difference and Do You Need Both?

 See what plans you qualify for in less than 2 minutes

 In this guide, you'll learn exactly what each policy covers, what's excluded, how much each costs in 2026, and whether carrying both makes financial sense for your situation.
-Whether you're a first-time buyer or a longtime homeowner, understanding the difference could save you thousands.
+With home insurance premiums averaging roughly $2,400 to $2,900 per year and home warranty plans averaging about $73 per month, understanding the difference could save you thousands.
+Whether you're a first-time buyer or a longtime homeowner, this breakdown will help you decide what coverage you actually need.

 Key Pinch Points

-• Home insurance covers disasters; warranties cover wear-and-tear breakdowns
+• Insurance covers disasters; warranties cover wear-and-tear breakdowns

-• Carrying both policies eliminates major coverage gaps for most homeowners
+• Carrying both policies eliminates major coverage gaps for homeowners

 Trusted by Thousands